-- 1. A Hot Key is a set of keys on the keyboard that are pressed to initiate the macro.
+- A Hot Key is a set of keys on the keyboard that are pressed to initiate the macro.
 This could include pressing CTRL+ALT+R or CTRL+F12 or any number of combinations. - 2.
 A Shortkey is a small string of characters.
 When a matching combination is typed on the keyboard, it is erased and the assigned macro executes.
-For example, type #add to insert an address into another application. - 3.
+For example, type /add to insert an address into another application. - 3.
 A Scheduled Macro executes on a given time schedule. - 4.
 A Window Activated macro runs when a specific window gains focus (appears) on the computer screen. - 5.
-Run macros by clicking on a specific area of the screen with the left, right or middle Mouse button. - 6.
+Start a macro by clicking on a specific area of the screen with the left, right or middle Mouse button. - 6.
 A Popup Menu or Floating Menu is basically a list of defined macros.
 Once the list is displayed, click on the desired macro or press an associated number or letter to execute the macro. - 7.
 Activate a macro through a Batch File or Command Line. - 8.
 Execute macros by using Windows API calls or Windows Explorer. - 9.
-Run a macro from the Macro Explorer by using the Run Macro Now option.
+Run a macro from the Macro Explorer by using the Run Macro Now option. - 10.
+Start a macro when a particular word or phrase is copied to the Clipboard. - 11.
+Invoke a macro when the information in a specified File or Folder changes. - 12.
+Activate macros when a Process starts or stops running or when the TCP/IP stack becomes available or unavailable. - 13.
+Trigger macros from a System Event, such as a Windows message, screen resolution or color change.